Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Cinematic Anatomy Pipeline

+BOS applies a probabilistic (usually Gaussian) surrogate model and an acquisition function.
+The former expresses Bayesian belief about the output of the objective function derived from prior evaluations, and the latter is used for selecting the next set of parameters for evaluating the objective function.
+For the acquisition function, the upper confidence bound~\cite{UCB} is used with parameter $\kappa = 10$, which controls the trade-off between exploitation and exploration.
+The value was empirically determined to work well with all test data sets, but can also be subjected to hyperparameter optimization either regarding the energy term by Kopanas and Drettakis~\cite{kopanas2023improving} or the reconstruction quality with respect to images in a training set.
+We make use of the publically available software library Limbo~\cite{Limbo} to perform the optimization process.

+In \cref{fig:view-selection-2d}, we showcase the ability of automatic view selection using BOS for improved capturing of internal structures of a concave 2D test data set.
+When randomly sampling cameras on the hemisphere around an object, structures in the interior are missed.
+When sampling only a small set of cameras on the hemisphere, BOS selects few additional camera poses which capture insufficiently seen structures on the outside and not yet captured structures on the inside.
+We demonstrate the resulting improvements in the reconstruction quality with 3DGS in \cref{sec:eval-viewsel}.
+We further compare the convergence rate and performance of BOS and random sampling~\cite{kopanas2023improving} in the supplementary material.

-\subsection{Image generation}
+\subsection{Image Generation}

-We render volume data with Monte Carlo volume path tracing ~\cite{CVR01, CVR02, CVREval, ExposureRenderer,inbrowser-cinematic, CVREval} from multiple views to generate a set of training images.
-Rendering starts by tracing paths from the detector pixels of a virtual camera into the scene.
-A transfer function is used to map the scalar quantities of the 3D scans to an emissive color and density.
-Delta tracking~\cite{DeltaTrackingWoodcock} is applied to decide whether at a sample point a scattering event, absorption event or null collision occurred.
-In the case of an absorption event, the path is terminated and the emissive color is regarded as the contribution of the path.
-In the case of a scattering event, the Henyey-Greenstein phase-function~\cite{HenyeyGreenstein} is applied to determine the next direction along which the ray is followed.
-In the case of a null-collision, the path is followed unchanged.

-Additionally to the semi-transparent volumetric component, opaque isosurfaces can be embedded into the rendering process.
-For this, the local density gradient magnitude at each sampling point is computed, and an intersection with a surface is assumed when the gradient magnitude exceeds a user-specified iso value.
-The iso surface can also be colored by applying a transfer function that maps density to color.
-Global shading is computed by generating a reflection event for the surface with the new ray direction being sampled proportional to the probability density function (PDF) of a chosen bidirectional reflectance distribution function (BRDF) of the surface.
+We render volume data with Monte Carlo volume path tracing from multiple views to generate a set of training images.
+Delta tracking~\cite{DeltaTrackingWoodcock} is used to determine a scattering event (the Henyey-Greenstein phase-function~\cite{HenyeyGreenstein} is applied to determine the next ray direction), an absorption event (the path is terminated and the emissive color is regarded as the path contribution) or a null collision (the path is followed unchanged).
+A surface intersection is assumed when the density gradient magnitude exceeds a user-specified iso-value.
+Global illumination is then simulated by generating a reflection event for the surface with the new ray direction sampled proportional to the probability density function of a chosen reflectance distribution function.
 This process is repeated until the ray leaves the volume domain or an absorption event happens.
-Absorption may be determined by a fixed maximum number of scatter events or using Russian roulette.